polyfy/polylith/readme.md

   Shows all libraries that are used in the workspace.

   poly libs [:all]
-    :all = Also include bricks that have no library dependencies. u  u
+    :all = View all bricks, including those without library dependencies. u  u
                                                                               s  t
                                                                               e  i